viamrobotics/docs/static/include/micro-rdk.md

 {{% alert title="ALPHA" color="note" %}}
-The micro-RDK is in alpha mode and many features supported by the RDK are still being added to the micro-RDK.
+The micro-RDK is in beta mode and many features supported by the RDK are still being added to the micro-RDK.
 Stability is not guaranteed.
 Breaking changes are likely to occur, and occur often.
 {{% /alert %}}